Icarus: enhancing survivability of British Army Vehicles

 The UK Government’s Defence Science and Technology Laboratory (Dstl) ‘Icarus’ Technology Demonstrator Programme (TDP) announced by the Defence Secretary at DSEi 2017, seeks to find a way to maximise the protection of British Army vehicles against current and future weapons in constantly evolving operational environments.

-Under the Icarus TDP, and in conjunction with Dstl, the Leonardo team will establish and cultivate an UK industry APS Community of Interest (CoI).
-The purpose of this CoI initiative is to look beyond the extant team and encourage further engagement with UK industry to ensure that the very best APS technologies available – now and in the future – are considered within the MIPS EA.
+As such the Leonardo team is currently leading a UK industry APS Community of Interest and Action (UKACIA) working group in conjunction with Dstl.
+The purpose of the group is to engage with UK industry to ensure that the very best APS technologies available – now and in the future – are considered within the MIPS EA.

-Join the UK Active Protection Community of Interest & Action (UKACIA) working group
+UK Active Protection Community of Interest & Action (UKACIA) working group updates

 - Identify industry stakeholders with expertise/technology elements for Active Protection Systems.